Christmas 2017: A Fully Planned Christmas Dinner Menu For A Jolly Good Time!

 Tis' the season of festivities again!
 Come December and one can see the entire world gearing up for the year end celebrations of Christmas and New Year.
 One of the biggest festivals of the calendar year across the world, Christmas is right around the corner and we can't keep in our excitement.
 With X-mas trees decorated with shiny fairy lights, stars and bells - markets are all things glitter and glam in the run up to Christmas 2017.
 From singing Christmas carols, listening to the ancient folklore, and indulging in a mouthwatering array of plum cakes, candies and savouries, there can't be a way better to bid goodbye to the year that has been.
 Another major and merry staple of Christmas celebrations are the Christmas parties.
-This year, if you are planning to don the hat of the host and have started stressing already, then here's a fully-planned Christmas dinner menu with delicious recipes to avoid all the pre-party jitters of putting together a great show
+This year, if you are planning to don the hat of the host and have started stressing already, then we have got something avoid all the pre-party jitters.

 Starting with the drinks, stir up this soothing drink made with fruit juice and warm ingredients like cinnamon, nutmeg, ginger and jaggery.
 This Hot Fruit Punch recipe is the perfect treat to fight the chill.
 You can also try the easy to make and oh-so festive Ek Bar Mulled Wine by Nitin Tiwari.
 A lovely mélange of traditional festive spices like cloves, cinnamon and nutmeg, the Cocktail is a true party starter.